 Saskatoon Services for Seniors offers housekeeping services for all seniors in Saskatoon.
 Our staff is screened and fully insured.
-Our staff are here to assist with many household cleaning services such as kitchens, bathrooms, laundry, dusting and wall washing.
+We are here to assist with many household cleaning services such as kitchens, bathrooms, laundry, dusting, and wall washing.
 We only provide the services that you require and as such only have a one hour minimum for each appointment.
-We can provide regular weekly service, bi-weekly services or just when you need us.
-The fee involved is based on the seniors income and if cost is a barrier, though our donors we can usually overcome this barrier to be able to get seniors the help they need.
+We can provide weekly service, bi-weekly services or just when you need us.
+The fee involved is based on the senior’s income to keep costs manageable for low-income households.
+Call us to check availability.

 Lawn Cutting Now Operational

 Winter kept coming back this year.
 But it seems somebody finally got Jack Frost some NyQuil and we can resume cutting your lawns.
 We’re very happy to be able to provide this service for you.
 We offer Weekly and Bi-Weekly, or Call-In services for those who only need it occasionally.
 We can send out a sign-up form in regular mail or e-mail.
 You can even pick one up from our office and either fill it out here or get it to us later.
 A huge thanks for the donations and volunteers which allowed us to start quicker.

 Fitness is a life long journey.
 It can’t be earned in one workout, gained by eating well for one week, or through one eight hour sleep.
 The long-term benefits only come to those who stick with the plan, adapt as life changes, and most importantly enjoy the ride.
 We call this building healthy habits.
 Imagine if you ate one apple a day and did 20-30 minutes of varied physical activity 3 days per week.
 Over one year that would be 365 apples and 78 hours of physical activity accumulated through your habits.
 Focus on making only one change every 2-4 weeks and watch your life change.